 I do not want to get deeply into these here.
 I will just make some quickie generalizations.
 They are tricky to get to work properly because they were never fully machined and completed.
-Once the work is done, they can work well, but may need more fiddling with such as valve clearances, etc. They DO offer increased intake area, and WILL boost horsepower output a fair amount.
+Once that work is done, they can work well, but may need more fiddling with such as valve clearances, etc. They DO offer increased intake area, and WILL boost horsepower output a fair amount.
 Here is my article on them: http://bmwmotorcycletech.info/krauser-heads.htm

 Premium fuels versus mileage and combustion temperatures.

-© R. Fleischer
+© Copyright 2019, R. Fleischer

-Return to Technical Articles List Page
+Return to Technical Articles LIST Page

 Return to HomePage